 In this technique, a jet injector that spouts high-speed anaesthetic on the head is used.
 It then enters the skin for a nearly painless experience.
 However, needles are needed to numb the area completely after the use of jet injectors.
 Keep in mind that you will feel less pain than you usually would while being given local anaesthesia after the jet injectors.
 That’s because the jet injectors will have already numbed the area.

 There are certain benefits to this method.
 There’s a reduced risk of infection than when an anaesthetic is administered the traditional way.
 Moreover, you also won’t feel the discomfort and pain as happens in the case of needles.
 Additionally, the needle-free option also allows for the speedy injection of the anaesthetic.

-We have also made this option available to our patients.
-Half an hour before the surgery starts, our surgeon applies the local anaesthetic cream to the donor area to numb it.
-With the help of this cream, you will feel less pain during the local anaesthesia.
+Half an hour before the surgery starts, our surgeon applies the numbing cream to the donor area to numb it.
+With the help of this cream, you will feel less pain during the local anaesthesia administration.
+Therefore, if you’re worried about “does hair transplant hurt” because of the local anaesthesia injection, you can discuss getting a numbing cream with your doctor.

-The answer to “does hair transplant hurt” is – not significantly because you’ll be under anaesthesia.
-However, you can feel pain and discomfort after the surgery.
-If it becomes unbearable and worsens by the day, contact us for help.
-If you feel that you are not getting better by the day and instead of healing, you start noticing some other troubling things, such as signs of infection, then immediately contact us.
+If you feel that you are not getting better by the day and instead of healing, you start noticing some other troubling things, such as signs of infection (which includes more pain), then immediately contact us.

 The question that does hair transplant hurt is frequently asked.
 The fear of pain is associated with almost every surgery.
 While the experience is almost painless, you might have some discomfort during the procedure.